-- Consolidated Thompson Iron Mines Limited, Director
+- ► Consolidated Thompson Iron Mines Limited, Director

 - ► Hydrogenics Corporation, Director

 - ► SonnenEnergy Corp., Director

 - ▶ Royal Group Technologies Limited, Director

 - Northstar Healthcare Inc., Director

-- Countryside Power Income Fund, Trustee and Chairman
+- ► Countryside Power Income Fund, Trustee and Chairman

 - ▶ UE Waterheater Income Fund, Trustee

 - Custom Direct Income Fund, Trustee

-- (1) Between April 2006 and May 2006 Mr. Sardo, who was then a director of Royal Group Technologies Limited, was prohibited from trading in securities of Royal Group Technologies Limited pursuant to a management cease trade order issued by the Ontario Securities Commission in connection with the delay in filing of certain of Royal Group Technologies Limited's financial statements, which is no longer in effect. - (2) For a description of each area of expertise/experience, see "4.2.
-Nominee Skills and Experience Matrix". - (3) The number of Common Shares beneficially owned or over which the individual exercises control or direction as at May 15, 2014. - (4) The number of Preferred Shares beneficially owned or over which the individual exercises control or direction as at May 15, 2014. - (5) The number of Deferred Share Units owned as at May 15, 2014.
-See "4.5.
-Director Compensation". - (6) Mr. Sardo ceased to be a member of the Audit Committee effective June 18, 2013.
+- (1) Between April 2006 and May 2006 Mr. Sardo, who was then a director of Royal Group Technologies Limited, was prohibited from trading in securities of Royal Group Technologies Limited pursuant to a management cease trade order issued by the Ontario Securities Commission in connection with the delay in filing of certain of Royal Group Technologies Limited's financial statements, which is no longer in effect.
+In addition, at the time of Mr. Sardo's appointment as a director of Cline Mining Corporation ("Cline"), Cline was in default of its senior secured debt obligations and Mr. Sardo was appointed to assist the board of directors in assessing strategic alternatives to address Cline's financial challenges.
+Subsequently, on December 3, 2014, Cline Mining Corporation and its wholly-owned subsidiaries received an order from the Ontario Superior Court of Justice (Commercial List) initiating proceedings under the Companies' Creditors Arrangement Act (Canada) in respect of a proposed recapitalization transaction. - (2) For a description of each area of expertise/experience, see "4.2.
+Nominee Expertise and Experience Matrix". - (3) In each case, the number of securities of the Corporation beneficially owned or over which the individual exercises control or direction as at May 7, 2015.

 Janet Woodruff

+British Columbia, Canada

+Age: 58

-British Columbia, Canada Age: 57 Director Since: June 18, 2013
+Director Since: June 18, 2013